Third-Party Cyber Risk Management Platforms: The Definitive Guide

 Effective third-party cyber risk management follows a defined lifecycle:

-1. Risk Identification and Categorization
+1. Risk Identification & Categorization

 2. Initial Risk Assessment

-- Security questionnaires aligned to frameworks (ISO 27001, NIST CSF, CMMC)
+- Framework-aligned questionnaires (ISO 27001, NIST CSF)

 3. Contract Management